DefinitelyTyped/DefinitelyTyped/meteor/README.md

 	this.PostsModel = PostsModel;

-You can then access the Posts collection by placing `/// <reference path='../../../collections/posts.ts'/>` at the top of a typescript file and creating a call like this:
+You can then access the Posts collection by placing `/// <reference path='../../../collections/posts.ts'/>` at the top of a TypeScript file.
+The call would look like this:

 	PostsModel.Posts.findOne(Session.get('currentPostId'));

 ##Reference app
 A simple Meteor application created with TypeScript is listed below.
-It is based on the Microscope reference application in the [Discover Meteor](http://www.discovermeteor.com/ "http://www.discovermeteor.com/") book.
+It is based on the Microscope reference app in the [Discover Meteor](http://www.discovermeteor.com/ "http://www.discovermeteor.com/").

 - Sample Site:  <http://microscopic-typescript.meteor.com/>
 - Code (TypeScript and transpiled JS):  <https://github.com/fullflavedave/MicroscopicTypeScript>